Our Founder’s Story:

 At the age of fifty, a reflective time in his life, Port Angeles poet and philanthropist Seán Mac Falls (November 18th, 1957 – June 15th, 2023) bought an historic, 100 year old farm house property on The Olympic Peninsula in Washington State, overlooking Vancouver Island on the Salish Sea, with a sweeping view across the straits of Juan de Fuca to Mount Baker.
 Seán was seeking a “Gentle House” with the peace and solitude he sought in which to write.
 In the ensuing years he desired to share this experience and, looking ahead, establish an artist residency.

 In order to preserve and extend the space that proved so generative, Seán’s gift to the writing community will be a place for poets, playwrights, painters, filmmakers and songwriters, to co-mingle and create and collaborate.

-Seán, in collaboration with the esteemed non-profit Tupelo Press, established Gentle House as an retreat and ongoing residency for artists with an original founding gift, the property, cottages and a substantial poetry library.
-During 2021-22, Gentle House will transition to a 501(c)(3) nonprofit literary arts organization.
+Seán, in collaboration with Jeffrey Levine and the esteemed non-profit Tupelo Press, established Gentle House as a retreat and ongoing residency for artists with an original founding gift, the property, cottages and a substantial poetry library.
+During 2023-24, Gentle House will transition to a 501(c)(3) nonprofit literary arts organization.
 Gentle House continues to subsist on the generosity of Seán Mac Falls’s founding gift, supplemented by a fundraising program that began in earnest in 2021, and is growing each year.

 — Seán Mac Falls